 If you don’t want to make a purchase at all, just switch your coffee table and side table out.
 See if the balance and size exchange breathe some new life into space at no cost.

 9. Use Gourds

 Everyone embraces pumpkin décor around Halloween and Thanksgiving, but instead of the typical, go for filling some baskets or bowls with white or pale gourds on your table center or around your home.
 Adding a wicker basket brings in the texture, and the smooth gourds contrast for that perfect blend.

 10. Pipe Furniture in Leather

 When choosing to reupholster, you can opt for a simple leather piping on your existing fabric, instead of a complete overhaul.
 The look is more chic and up to date, especially if you want to infuse some modern into traditional.
 Do this on a large piece, like your couch, or you can just pipe your decorative throw pillows or chair cushions.
-It’s an easier task, which adds a lot of style.
+It’s an easier task, which adds a lot of styles.

 I hope these tips will help you, as they have helped me.